nkowaokwu/igbo_api/README.md

 http://localhost:8080/api/v1/test/populate // POST
 ```

-If you see the `✅ Seeding successful.` message in your terminal, then you have successfully populated your database
+After about 20 seconds, if you see the `✅ Seeding successful.` message in your terminal, then you have successfully populated your database!

 ### 3. See Data in Database (Optional)

-Now that the data is living in a local instance of your database, you can see it either using the `mongo` command line tool, or through [MongoDB Compass](https://www.mongodb.com/try/download/compass)
+Now that the data is living in a local database, you can see it either using the `mongo` command line tool, or through [MongoDB Compass](https://www.mongodb.com/try/download/compass)

 ## Testing